Shulinagarwal/backend/README.md

 ```
 http://localhost:5000/
 ```
-** you will see the page and you have to enter your query there and you will get the result**
+**You will see the page and you have to enter your query there and you will get the result**

 ### Notes: